mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "Why you and not the others?"

-"Holrag was an insignificant member of the unification treaty, and the others.. well they weren't."
+"The tribes of Holrag were insignificant members of the unification treaty.
+The city-states of the east.. well they played a bigger role."

 "That's ridiculous."